casanovg/timonel/nb-libs/README.md

 If all went well, now both TWI devices share the new command set, the communication is reestablished.

 ## twim folder: ##
-It has two Arduino-compatible TWI (I2C) master libraries: "NbMicro" and "TimonelTWIM".
+It has three Arduino-compatible TWI (I2C) master libraries: "NbMicro", "TimonelTWIM" and "TwiBus".

-The NbMicro library handles base communication with slave devices that implement the NB command set over TWI (I2C).
-The NbMicro class should be inherited by any higher level application (as the Timonel bootloader TWI master side app).
+The NbMicro library handles TWI (I2C) communications with slave microcontrollers that implement the NB command set.
+The NbMicro class should be inherited by any high-level application (as the Timonel bootloader TWI master side app) that needs to build over the NB command set.

-The TimonelTWIM library inherits from NbMicro and implements functions to control a TWI slave device that runs Timonel bootloader.
+The TimonelTWIM library inherits from NbMicro and implements functions to control a TWI slave device that runs the Timonel bootloader.

+The TwiBus class has methods to scan the bus in search of connected devices addresses and data.

-Both libraries consist of a C++ source, a header file and a configuration file that allow some degree of customization.
+The libraries consist of a C++ source, a header file and a configuration file that allow some degree of customization.
 Mainly the TimonelTWIM library, to match enabled features in the bootloader.

 ## twis folder: ##
 TWI slave driver libraries: "nb-usitwisl" is a USI-based I2C driver for AVR devices which uses hardware interrupts for better precision working.
 It derives from Atmel AVR312 application note.